The Best Blogging Platforms Compared

 Pros:

-- Advanced monetization options.
+- Built-in monetization tools

 Cons:

-- Requires hosting for the self-hosted version.
+- Requires hosting for the self-hosted version

 Pricing:

-- Ghost Pro starts at $11 per month.
+- Ghost Pro plans start at $11/month